TeamMoegMC/EnergyLevelTransition/.github/ISSUE_TEMPLATE/localization.md

 ---

 **Version**
-Version of the modpack you are using [e.g. 3.1.x.x]
+Version of the mod you are using [e.g. 1.x.x]

 **Description**
 A clear and concise description of what the localization issue is.